 Students in the eighth grade and high school are eligible to receive the Sacrament of Confirmation.
 The Faith Journey of Confirmation Ministry begins in January.
 The Journey towards Confirmation consists of four events known as Spirit Days and a Confirmation Retreat designed to provide opportunities for young people to encounter Christ and to learn more about our call to discipleship.
 This Journey is to be undertaken by the young person together with his/her family and sponsor.

 Parent information meetings are held in the late Fall.
+Please see the Calendar of Events link below.
 It is mandatory for parents wishing to have their child participate in sacramental preparation to attend one of these parent meetings.
 Sacramental preparation is separate from regular Religious Education Classes.
 All students wishing to be confirmed must be enrolled in Religious Education Program and the Confirmation Ministry.

 Confirmation Ministry Objectives